 12:00 PM – 12:30 PM ET: Skills Training for the U.S. Private Sector

-The mission of the WITA Academy™ is to make trade education and career opportunities in international trade accessible to communities in the United States and around the world, and to make the trade community itself more diverse, equitable and inclusive.
+The mission of the WITA Academy™ is to provide trade education and career development opportunities in international trade to individuals across the United States and around the world.
+By expanding the network, the WITA Academy™ builds a stronger and more dynamic trade community.